The Basics of Creating Great Panel Webinars

 3. Introduce the speakers and moderator to each other and exchange contact info.

 Or if they already know one another, have them confirm current contact info.
-The speakers and moderator need to be familiar and comfortable enough around each other to have a 45-minute conversation in front of an audience.
+The speakers and moderators need to be familiar and comfortable enough around each other to have a 45-minute conversation in front of an audience.

 4. Highlight any key topics that need to be covered or avoided in the discussion.